arunasurya/academy/bsqtokens.md

 Since 1BSQ is equal to 100 satoshis, its value cannot get lower than that.
 Upon the DAO launch, a trader can purchase BSQ from a contributor to use it as a trading fee.
 The demand for BSQ will affect its price.

 ## Burning
-BSQ is burned when used in form of fees such as voting and trading fees.
+BSQ is burned when used in the form of fees.
 More precisely, it is used as a miner's fee.
+Burning BSQ benefits Bisq contributors since the BSQ supply is decreased.

 ### Voting

 ### Trading